There is no question. Austin, Texas is a great place to live…for some people.

 “Something that could have been seen as weird years ago: ‘Wow!
 Houses converted into bars, how unique.’
 Meanwhile, now it’s just home to huge apartment complexes being developed, gridlock with ridesharing cabs.
 Everyone knows about it, so it’s far less weird.”

-That said, there are a lot of good reasons too move to Austin.
-But you should know what you’re getting into.
-If you’re still raring to get here, we’d be happy to have you.
-Get ready by checking out all of our tips on moving to Austin.
+So, if you’re still raring to get here, we’d be happy to have you.
+Get ready for your move by checking out all of our tips on moving to Austin here.